-A BRIEF NOTE ABOUT THE JOURNAL Tanzanian Economic Review (TER) is a biannual journal of the Department of Economics, which is a part of the College of Social Sciences (COSS) of the University of Dar es Salaam.
-TER aims to promote greater understanding of socio-economic factors and processes that influence and shape transformation of developing
+A BRIEF NOTE ABOUT THE JOURNAL Tanzanian Economic Review (TER) is a biannual journal that is published by Department of Economics of the University of Dar es Salaam in collaboration with the Economic Society of Tanzania.
+TER aims to promote greater understanding of socio-economic factors and processes that influence and shape transformation of developing countries.

 The 5th Governing Council held today.
 Thank you members for active participation.